South Island: Transport

 The South Island's railway network has two main lines, two secondary lines, and a few branch lines.
 The Main North Line from Picton to Christchurch and the Main South Line from Lyttelton to Invercargill via Dunedin together constitute the South Island Main Trunk Railway.
 The secondary Midland Line branches from the Main South Line in Rolleston and passes through the Southern Alps via the Otira Tunnel to the West Coast and its terminus in Greymouth.
-In Stillwater, it meets the other secondary route, the Stillwater - Westport Line, which now includes the Ngakawau Branch.
+In Stillwater, it meets the other secondary route, the Stillwater - Westport Line.